cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-07-events.md

     ),
 )
 ```
+## Next up

 That is it: you have emitted two events that inform external systems of step changes in the lifecycle of a game.
 Time to make it possible for a player to reject a game.
+Find out how to reject a game in the [next section](./03-starport-08-reject-game).